-- All accounts are kept in one interest-bearing bank account. - The board receives monthly financial reports of school accounts, with copies retained at the central office. - Accounts are reconciled monthly. - The school uses a uniform system of internal accounting. - A purchase order system is used. - Tickets are used for athletic events. - Vending machine receipts are properly reconciled to expenditures. - Salaries are not paid from school accounts, particularly not athletics coaches. - The board approves all schoolwide fundraisers. - The board approves all student fees and charges.
+- All accounts are kept in one interest-bearing bank account. - The board receives monthly financial reports of school accounts, with copies retained at the central office. - Accounts are reconciled monthly. - The school uses a uniform system of internal accounting. - A purchase order (PO) system is used. - Tickets are used for athletic events. - Vending machine receipts are properly reconciled to expenditures. - Salaries are not paid from school accounts, particularly not athletics coaches. - The board approves all schoolwide fundraisers. - The board approves all student fees and charges.

-District Activity Funds - Non-student generated funds collected at the school level to be used for operating costs.
+District Activity Funds

+Non-student generated funds collected at the school level to be used for operating costs.
 Operating costs are the expenses which are related to the operation of a school district, or to the operation of a device, component, or a piece of equipment or facility.
 They are the cost or resources used by a school district just to maintain its existence.
-Funds that must be sent to the district as District Activity Funds include locker/parking fees, class fees, textbook rental fee, lab fee, technology fee, or any other fee that is collected for general instruction · Lost textbook fees, donations, if donated specifically for instructional materials, or an operating expense.
+Funds that must be sent to the district as District Activity Funds include locker/parking fees, class fees, textbook rental fee, lab fee, technology fee, or any other fee that is collected for general instruction.